googlemaps-samples/codelab-maps-platform-101-android-kotlin/README.md

 ## Description

-Accompanying starter and solution code for the [Google Maps Platform 101: Android Codelab][codelab], a codelab that teaches you how to integrate Maps SDK for Android into your app and use its core features.
+Accompanying starter and solution code for the [Google Maps Platform 101: Android Codelab][codelab], a codelab that teaches you how to integrate [Maps SDK for Android][android-sdk] into your app and use its core features.

 ## Requirements

 To run the samples, you will need:

 - To [sign up with Google Maps Platform]
-- A Google Maps Platform [project] with the **PRODUCT** enabled
+- A Google Maps Platform [project] with the **Maps SDK for Android** enabled
 - An [API key] associated with the project above ... follow the [API key instructions] if you're new to the process
 - Android Studio 3.6 or higher